cda-tum/mqt-qubomaker/docs/pathfinder/index.rst

 In addition to that, the submodule accepts several input formats for the problem instance.
 A :doc:`JSON format <JSON>` can be used to define problem constraints and settings.
 Furthermore, the established :doc:`TSPLib format<TSPLib>` can be passed to the framework directly, generating the required constraints from the problem instance.

-The :code:`PathFindingQUBOGenerator` class can be instantiated like this:
+The :code:`PathFindingQuboGenerator` class can be instantiated like this:

 .. code-block:: python